 Finally, make sure your self-service technology kiosks and ATMs support the product or service you’re promoting with the appropriate screens, receipt messages and hardware wraps.

-The post Use the town square retail trend to sell CU products and services appeared first on Insight Vault.
+The original article Use the town square retail trend to sell CU products and services can be found on Insight Vault.